Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Introduction

-VLSMs were derived in the course of research on the CBC Casper consensus protocols \cite{vlad-2019}, as a tool for specifying both the protocols and the properties they should satisfy.
-In particular, VLSMs were developed to give a theory that can be used to express and prove the soundness of equivocation detectors, and to express and prove liveness properties.
-In the process, we conducted a thorough investigation into full node validators and equivocation that is further presented in this paper.
-The end result is a formal framework for describing faults in distributed systems that is able to account for all the influence of Byzantine nodes on honest nodes with only the influence of equivocation faulty validators.
-Replacing Byzantine nodes with equivocating validators forms the foundation for an alternative to Byzantine fault tolerance analysis.
+In consensus protocols, it is common for components to ``validate'' the received messages in order to be sure that malformed messages are not received.
+We formalise this idea into a general formal notion of {\em validators} for a system.
+We are then able to show that the effect that Byzantine components can have on honest validators is no different than the effect equivocating components can have on non-equivocating validators.
+This shows that equivocation fault tolerance analysis is a viable alternative to Byzantine fault tolerance analysis.
 This work opens the way for protocol designers to reason precisely about different types of faults and to budget for them separately, and thereby to create better consensus protocols than they could when they were budgeting only for Byzantine faults.